LHC notifies judge Arshad Malik’s removal from service

 The notification, issued by Registrar Bahadar Ali Khan, said: “The chief justice and judges as authority, after considering the reply to final show-cause notice, affording him an opportunity of being heard in person, and having found the accused officer being guilty of the aforesaid charge, while declining his representations as well as request for retirement, hereby impose major penalty of dismissal from service upon Mr Muhammad Arshad Malik, district & sessions judge/OSD Lahore.”

-The Pakistan Muslim League-Nawaz (PML-N) had accused Malik, being judge of an Islamabad accountability court, of convicting Nawaz Sharif in Al-Azizia reference under duress.
-However, the judge claimed that he had been blackmailed by the PML-N supporters.
-He had acquitted Sharif in Flagship reference.
+The PML-N had accused Malik, being judge of an Islamabad accountability court, of convicting Nawaz Sharif in Al-Azizia reference under duress.

-On July 6, 2019 PML-N Vice President Maryam Nawaz had showed video clips of judge Malik at a press conference.
-She had claimed that the judge, in the video, admitted before a loyal of the PML-N namely Nasir Butt that he convicted Nawaz unjustly as there was immense pressure on him.